mayureeb/EV-charging-project/README.md

 - Month of year

 ## Descriptive analysis
-See this [Observable blog](https://observablehq.com/d/816825cca1d8ae50) where I made some interactive visualizations, observing the nature of the dataset.
+See this [Observable blog](https://observablehq.com/d/816825cca1d8ae50) where I made some interactive visualizations, including the EV charging station location evolution, EV charging demand change from 2011 to 2020, aggregated patterns, etc.

+Here is a snapshot of the descriptive analysis:
 ![Desc analysis](./assets/desc_pic.jpg)

 ## Modeling results